Rainier Farm Biogas ProjectHB

 Standard: Climate Action Reserve

-Nestled in the foothills of the Cascades, the agricultural community near Enumclaw, Washington, has been organizing to build a methane digester for nearly a decade.
-The county and dairy industry have faced numerous economic challenges, leading some to believe that the project—and its many benefits—may never materialize.
-But now, with the assistance of a local developer and the promise of funding from NativeEnergy, hope has been renewed.
+Nestled in the foothills of the Cascade Mountains, the agricultural community near Enumclaw, Washington, has been organizing to build a methane digester for nearly a decade.
+The county and dairy industry have faced numerous economic challenges, leading some to believe that the project—and its many benefits—would never materialize.
+But with the assistance of a local developer and the promise of funding from NativeEnergy, hope was renewed.

 Kevin Maas of Rainier Biogas, the project developer, noted: “The community has supported this project because everyone will benefit from it.
 It will reduce greenhouse gas emissions; it will protect the area’s sensitive rivers and streams; and it will provide nutrient management and low-cost bedding for local farmers.”

-The project is currently projected to avoid 4,000 metric tonnes of greenhouse gas emissions annually.
+The project is projected to avoid 4,000 metric tonnes of greenhouse gas emissions annually.

 Conventionally, manure from dairy farms is collected and temporarily stored in open air lagoons.
 Because of the anaerobic environment, decomposition of the manure results in the release of methane—a greenhouse gas 21 times more potent than carbon dioxide—into the atmosphere.
-Instead, the Rainier Biogas project will use a sealed, heated concrete digester to transform the waste into electricity.
-It will collect the methane biogas and feed it to a 1-megawatt electric generator.
-This generator will deliver renewable energy to the region’s electrical grid.
+Instead, the Rainier Biogas project uses a sealed, heated concrete digester to transform the waste into electricity.
+It collects the methane biogas and feeds it to a 1-megawatt electric generator.
+This generator delivers renewable energy to the region’s electrical grid.

-The digester will be hosted at Ritter Dairy’s dry cow facility, which will also be linked by pipe to the DeGroot farm across the street.
-Wallin Dairy will deliver its manure by truck.
+The digester is hosted at Ritter Dairy’s dry cow facility, which is linked by pipe to the DeGroot farm across the street.
+Wallin Dairy delivers its manure by truck.
 In accordance with the carbon protocols, other greenhouse gas emissions—such as those created by this trucking—are included in the calculations to determine the project’s overall net emissions reductions.

 Sustainable Development Benefits

-Family Farmers: The farms and community will benefit from free manure processing which will nearly eliminate odor, kill weed seeds, and reduce bad bacteria levels.
-In addition, fiber separated during the process will provide a safe, local source of cow bedding for the farmers.
-Using this bedding in place of imported sawdust will save farmers thousands of dollars per year.
+Family Farmers: The farms and community benefit from free manure processing which nearly eliminates odor, kills weed seeds, and reduces bad bacteria levels.
+In addition, fiber separated during the process provides a safe, local source of cow bedding for the farmers.
+Using this bedding in place of imported sawdust saves farmers thousands of dollars per year.

-The Community: The Enumclaw area will benefit from the creation of several long-term operations jobs, a stronger dairy community, reduced odor, less chance of manure fecal coliform reaching streams, and reduced nutrient loading on cropland.
-The wider region will benefit from energy production, improved disposal options for food-processing waste and agricultural residues, and reduced emissions from avoided lagoon methane and power generation.
+The Community: The Enumclaw area benefits from the creation of several long-term operations jobs, a stronger dairy community, reduced odor, less chance of manure fecal coliform reaching streams, and reduced nutrient loading on cropland.
+The wider region benefits from energy production, improved disposal options for food-processing waste and agricultural residues, and reduced emissions from avoided lagoon methane and power generation.

 Validation and Verification

-These project’s emissions reductions will be verified by an independent third party to the Climate Action Reserve standard.
+These project’s emissions reductions are verified by an independent third party to the Climate Action Reserve standard.

-This project demonstrates financial additionality according to UNFCCC definitions in that the project faces barriers to implementation that are overcome by the opportunity to receive carbon revenues.
-The upfront payment commitment from NativeEnergy is required to satisfy the developer’s investment requirements.
+This project demonstrates financial additionality according to UNFCCC definitions in that the project faced barriers to implementation that were overcome by the opportunity to receive carbon revenues.
+The upfront payment commitment from NativeEnergy was required to satisfy the developer’s investment requirements.